64kramsystem/geet/README.md

 Command line interface for performing Git hosting service operations.

-The current version supports only creating PRs/issues.

 This tool is very similar to [Hub](https://github.com/github/hub), but it supports a different set of operations, fully specified via command line.

 Please see the [development status](#development-status) section for informations about the current development.

-## Providers support
+## Operation/providers support

 The functionalities currently supported are:

 - Github:
   - create gist
   - create issue
+  - create label
   - create PR
   - list issues
   - list labels